o1-labs/o1js/README.md

 SnarkyJS is an open source project.
 We appreciate all community contributions to SnarkyJS!

 See the [Contributing guidelines](https://github.com/o1-labs/snarkyjs/blob/main/CONTRIBUTING.md) for ways you can contribute.

-- To learn about ways to participate and interact with community members, see [Online Communities](https://docs.minaprotocol.com/participate/online-communities).
-- To meet other developers building zkApps with SnarkyJS, participate in the [#zkapps-developers](https://discord.com/channels/484437221055922177/915745847692636181) channel on Mina Protocol Discord.